 Python code insight

-The JetBrains DataSpell editor respects highlighting of the keywords, comments, parameters, and so on.
+The DataSpell editor respects highlighting of the keywords, comments, parameters, , and other elements.

 Navigating to declaration

 DataSpell allows you to navigate to a location where a particular named code reference has been first declared: place the caret at the symbol in the editor and press Ctrl+B:

 If your code contains a regular expression, there is an intention action to check it: place the caret at the regular expression and press Alt+Enter.
 The RegExp checker shows up, and you have to type the string.
 If your string doesn't match, the background is red; if it does - green:

 Viewing reference documentation